 Costume In Development

-The islanders of St Kilda also travelled constantly, between the islands within the archipelago, and the wider chain of the Outer Hebrides.
-Rather than being isolated they actively sought contact from other islands and the world at large.
-And in 19?? when after thousands of years of human settlement the community on St Kilda became unsustainable, they packed everything they could carry and they travelled on.
+The islanders of St Kilda travelled constantly by sea, not only between the islands within the archipelago but also to the wider chain of the Outer Hebrides.
+They actively sought contact from other islands and the world at large.
+In 1852 thirty-six St Kildans joined hundreds of others from the Highlands and Islands on a perilous voyage to Australia in hope of a better future.
+And finally in 1930, when after thousands of years of human settlement the community on St Kilda became unsustainable, they packed everything they could carry and they travelled on.

-The Queen of the Waves will not so much be a costume, but a collection.
-A traveler’s chest of garments and accoutrements inspired by the stacs and seas around St Kilda, which would have been the last view the St Kildans had of their home as they left.
+The Queen of the Waves will not only be a costume, but a collection – a traveller’s chest of garments and accoutrements inspired by the stacs, seas and life around the archipelago, which would have been the last view the St Kildans had of their home as they left.
 On a more personal note these pieces will also be a celebration and a remembrance of the skill and determination of Annie Macleod and the many other women of the Outer Hebrides who travelled across the waves, with only the work of their own hands to remind them of home.